wunderio/Styleguide/README.md

-# University of Helsinki Style Guide #
+# FORK: University of Helsinki Style Guide #

+## Fork ##

+The UniversityofHelsinki/Opetustila-esittely project required some agile accessibility changes to the original style guide during development.
+These changes can be found in the spaces-a11y branch.

 ## Implementing the style guide in a project ##